xiix0/scam/README.md

-Q:	How many mathematicians does it take to screw in a light bulb?
+Q:	How many existentialists does it take to screw in a light bulb?
-A:	One.
-He gives it to six Californians, thereby reducing the problem
+A:	Two.
+One to screw it in and one to observe how the light bulb
-	to the earlier joke.
+	itself symbolizes a single incandescent beacon of subjective reality in a netherworld of endless absurdity reaching out toward a maudlin cosmos of nothingness.